gruntjs/grunt-docs/Configuring-tasks.md

 ```

 ### Files
 Each multi task target configuration may have one or more src-dest (source-destination) filepath mappings specified.
-The following formats are acceptible and will all be normalized into a format the task will understand.
+The following formats are acceptible and will automatically be normalized into a format the task can process.
+In any of the following examples, both src and dest properties may contain [[template strings]].

 The **compact** file format allows for a single src-dest mapping per-target.
 It is most commonly used where a read-only task—like the [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint) plugin `jshint` task—requires a single `src` property, or where src-dest mappings aren't relevant.